hexters/ladmin/readme.md

 ```

 ## Custom Avatar
-As default admin uses gravatar.
-If you want to change it, add the `avatar_url` field to your `users` table.
+By default admin uses gravatar.
+If you want to change it, add the `avatar_url` field to your` users` table and it must be a URL value.

 Call avatar url below
 ```php